yolain/ComfyUI-Easy-Use/README.en.md

 **v1.0.3（2024-01-19）**

+- Fixed the error message in the loader when the prompt word was component
 - Added `easy stylesSelector`
 - Added **scale_soft_weights** in `easy controlnetLoader` and `easy controlnetLoaderADV`
 - Added the queue progress bar setting item, which is not enabled by default